Community Friends Program

 How can I sign up for the Community Friends Program?

 Students are given a form to fill out during their first few days at Lewis & Clark.
 On it they list information about themselves and what they like to do.
 Then they are introduced to an individual or family with similar interests during the first few weeks of the semester.
-Students can request a Community Friend here.
+Students can also request Community Friends here.

-If you are a family, a single person, or a couple (with or without children) in the Portland area who would like to be a Community Friend to an international student, please fill out the form here.
+If you are an individual, couple, or family in the Portland area who would like to be a Community Friend to an international student, please fill out the form here.
 We always welcome more volunteers!

 For more information, please contact: